parishwadomkar/TrafficDetection/README.md

   The script records speed when the vehicle’s center passes between y = 1495 and 1500.
 - **Lane Division:**
   The frame is divided into 6 lanes by defining the x-coordinates for each lane at the reagion.
-- **Gap time line:**
+- **Time Headway line:**
-  The gap time is estiamted at the line_gap line defiend in y-coordinates.
+  The time headway is estiamted at the line_gap line defiend in y-coordinates.
 ---

 ## Code Overview